 Power: Though respectable, the CX-5's power was eclipsed by its strengths.
 "It looks like a luxury car and handles like a luxury car, but it doesn't accelerate like one," said Bruzek.
 "The engine and transmission are a crisp combo, but the power falls short of the optional engines in the Escape and Equinox."
 Meier added, "The 2.5-liter four-cylinder's smoothness and torque fall short of the sophistication and competence of the chassis."

 Space: Though the judges awarded the most comfort points to the CX-5's front seat and average points to the backseat, outright roominess was on the lower side.
-"The backseat is tighter than the other cars," said Bruzek.
+"The backseat is tighter than the other SUVs," said Bruzek.
 "Cushioning is superb, but it's not as airy or relaxed as the Rogue or Tiguan."
 Mays said, "The cabin feels a bit narrow up front.
 Between the center console and the door, taller drivers may find limited space to spread their knees."

 2 2017 Honda CR-V, 749 points

-The verdict: The CR-V is the Swiss army knife of the comparison, a really nice, leather-covered, family-friendly multitool with versatile cargo and storage options and a high-quality interior.
+The verdict: The CR-V is the Swiss army knife of the comparison, a really nice, leather-covered, family-friendly multitool with versatile cargo capacity and storage options and a high-quality interior.

 As-tested price: $34,635